nickserv/danamccurdy.com/_posts/2022-03-09-that-lonesome-valley.md

-sometimes a scab is a protection that is no longer needed, and ripping it off becomes the only way forward
+sometimes a scab is a protection that is no longer needed, and ripping it off is the only path forward

-being with the pain we were hiding from is the path to reclaiming our power, the strength to walk that lonesome valley, and the patience to keep walking, step by step, towards the light
+being with the pain we hid from is the way to reclaiming our power, the strength to walk that lonesome valley, and the patience to keep walking, step by step, towards the light